MikkelHauge/speedtest-cli/README.md

 # speedtest-cli
 Just a little program, for testing internet connectivity.
 Shows download speed in mbps, when it's done, and ping, and a progress bar during download.
+See a lil' gif at the bottom of this readme.

+There's currently no plans to update the project.
+Maybe adding option to keep the file after download, when using custom URL, could be a thing, in the future.

 Requires java to run - made using java 23 - but should run on every java from v8 and up.